To read all patient stories, click here.

 Heart Rhythm Clinic Offers Local, Coordinated Heart Care

 At the Finley Hospital Cardiac Catheterization Lab a new procedure is quietly changing the way surgeons treat the cardiac patients.
 For heart-catheterization procedures in the United States, cardiologists traditionally access the heart at the groin.
-While highly successful, this approach has drawbacks: it leaves the patient relatively immobile for several hours following the surgery, and it includes a very small but measurable complication risk.
-Currently, 95 percent of all such procedures are performed the traditional way.
 Read more here.

 Speaking From Experience